Tanuki/tanuki.py/readme.md

     assert score_sentiment("I like you") == 7
 ```

-By writing a test that encapsulates the expected behaviour of the monkey patched function, you declare the contract that the function must fulfill.
+By writing a test that encapsulates the expected behaviour of the monkeypatched function, you declare the contract that the function must fulfill.
 This enables you to:

 1. **Verify Expectations:** Confirm that the function adheres to the desired output.
 2. **Capture Behavioural Nuances:** Make sure that the LLM respects the edge cases and nuances stipulated by your test.
-3. **Develop Iteratively:** Refine and update the behavior of the monkey patched function by declaring the desired behaviour as tests.
+3. **Develop Iteratively:** Refine and update the behavior of the monkeypatched function by declaring the desired behaviour as tests.

 Unlike traditional TDD, where the objective is to write code that passes the test, TDA flips the script: **tests do not fail**.
 Their existence and the form they take are sufficient for LLMs to align themselves with the expected behavior.